-Irritable bowel syndrome (IBS), which affects about 1 in 6 people in the United States, occurs when muscles in the large intestine contract faster or slower than normal.
-This leads to abdominal pain, cramping, gassiness, constipation or, even worse, sudden bouts of diarrhea.
+Irritable bowel syndrome (IBS), which affects about one in six people in the United States, occurs when muscles in the large intestine contract faster or slower than normal.
+This leads to abdominal pain, cramping, gassiness, constipation or – even worse – sudden bouts of diarrhea.

 While the exact cause of IBS is unclear, Manojkumar Singh MD, a gastroenterologist at the TriHealth Digestive Institute, says that with the right lifestyle modifications, “most people are able to control symptoms.”